By following these simple guidelines you can easily grow a wide variety of Carnivorous Plants!

 The most basic soil recipe that can be used on variety of easy to grow Carnivorous Plants is 50/50 Peat/Sand.

 Use caution when handling.
 You don’t want to inhale the dust it puts off!
-Spray with water to knock down the dust.
+Wear a dust mask and spray with water to knock down the dust.

 All sand is not equal, and beach sand should never be used!
 Play sand may be used if soil aeration is not an issue.
 Coarse sand labeled for Horticultural use is the best.